ga-wdi-boston/handlebars/README.md

 ### Challenge
 - Make one button and have it alternate between users and books when clicked.
-- Using the examples in `scripts/helpers` make your own custom helper.
 - Make use of `{{this}}` helper.

 ## Additional Resources